Radiation Therapy: Mesothelioma Treatment Option

 Maintaining quality of life is important for mesothelioma patients.
 Managing these symptoms reduces stress and can improve mood.
 The treatment methods that manage pain and the other symptoms of mesothelioma are called palliative treatments.
 Palliative treatments include pain relief drugs as well as procedures that will decrease nausea and help a patient’s ability to breath.

-Patients who begin palliative care early and manage their symptoms and pain level are less anxious and less depressed.
+Patients who begin palliative care early and take control of their mesothelioma symptoms and pain level are less anxious and less depressed.
 This increases their quality of life during treatment and after.

 Doctors use a variety of methods to help a patient manage their pain.
 Pain medication is the most common method, but surgery and radiation are commonly used as well.
 Please note that every medication and treatment that is either used for curative or palliative purposes can also result in side effects.
 Make sure you speak with your mesothelioma specialist about all possible outcomes.